Alibard/bombat-tyr/README.md

                         .putValidator(nameValidation)
                         .build(getApplicationContext());

        profile.startProfile(getApplicationContext());
 ```
 * putCustomStyle(profileTitle) - custom style for view element (not required);
 * setAdditionalUserData(fields) - additional fields for parsing data (not required);
-* setIntegrationId("12345678") - integration ID of application (can't be empty,  is requiered);
+* setIntegrationId("12345678") - integration ID of application (can't be empty,  is required);
-* putValidator(emailValidation) - valifatain for fields 2 type (can't be empty,  is requiered, should be all type of validation "Email" and "Names");
+* putValidator(emailValidation) - validation for fields 2 type (can't be empty,  is required, should be all type of validation "Email" and "Names");

 ### Put Additional User Profile Fields

 Custom fields of user profile can be get from the Tabata server as items of ArrayList.
 And for they parsing need name of filed.

 ```java
 final ArrayList<AdditionalFieldModel> fields = new ArrayList<>();